PacktPublishing/Fundamentals-of-Analytics-Engineering/chapter_8/guides/setting_up_dbt_cloud.md

 3. Initializing the project
 4. Creating a branch
 5. Testing the connection
+6. Building the example model
-6. Deleting the example models
+8. Deleting the example models
-7. Potential issues
+9. Potential issues

 Let’s start!